-Physical therapists work with a wide range of people to optimise their physical activity, from elite athletes to older people seeking to remain active as they age.
+Physical therapists work with a wide range of people to optimise their physical activity, from elite athletes to people seeking to remain active as they age.
 More than any other profession, they prevent chronic disease by helping people become more active.

 This information resource has been prepared to help physical therapists inform others about their role and the health benefits they bring wherever in the world they work.
-It complements other resources on the WCPT website and will be updated regularly.

 - Physical activity facts